Skip to content

 It may be helpful to develop team charters (e.g., documents that define a team’s overall objectives, tasks, resources, culture drivers and constraints).
 These can help explain why requirements may vary for different groups within your organization based on business needs.

-In the case of the current pandemic, for instance, here are some specific items to drill down on and address in your post-COVID workforce plan and business continuity plan.
+In the case of major disruptions like a pandemic or natural disaster, for example, here are some specific items to drill down on and address in your workforce plan and business continuity plan.

 Contingency planning